tidepool-org/hydrophone/docs/README.md

 #### Developing with Source Files

-For now, all the source files for development are in the `email-templates-source` folder sitting alongside this doc.
+For now, all the source files for development are in the `templates-source` folder sitting alongside this doc.

 You can serve these files however you like for local development.
 One simple solution is to, from the terminal in the `templates-source` directory, run python's SimpleHTTPServer like this: